-Building regulations Part L for conservation of fuel and power deals with conservation of energy in buildings related to the building fabric and services including heating, cooling and hot water.
-It specifies a target $CO_2$ emission rate for achieving compliance.
+Building regulations Part L for conservation of fuel and power deals with the conservation of energy in buildings relating to the building fabric and services, including heating, cooling and hot water.
+It specifies a target $\mathrm{CO}2$ emission rate for achieving compliance.
 Part L applies to new buildings as well as refurbishments.
-The recent revision to Part L (energy efficiency) has resulted in a 20% improvement on current energy standards in buildings since it became live in mid-2006.
+The recent revision to Part L (energy efficiency) has resulted in a 20% improvement on 2001 energy standards in buildings since it became live in mid-2006.

 Planning policy guidance and statements (PPG/S): PPG and PPS set out central government policy on a range of planning issues.
 Some of the PPGs and PPSs related to sustainable development within broader policy guidelines are listed below.